Looking to create a photo release form yet having no clue about it? Struggling to find a proper template that works in your favor?

 Part 1: What Is A Photo Release Form?

-A photo release form, also known as a photography release form, is a legally binding contract between the photographer, business entity, or specified individual (the Releasee) on the one hand and the subject being photographed, the client commissioning the photography, or the owner of the subject being photographed (the Releasor) on the other.
+A photo release form, also known as a photography release form, like the video release form, is a legally binding contract between the photographer, business entity, or specified individual (the Releasee) on the one hand and the subject being photographed, the client commissioning the photography, or the owner of the subject being photographed (the Releasor) on the other.

 Under the contract, the releasor is to authorize the releasee to use photographs for commercial or personal purposes in exchange for payment, royalties or benefits in other forms.